Hamster45105/SpotifyLikedToPlaylist/README.md

 ### Using Code
 After you run the code, the first time a message will appear telling you to go to a URL and enter the URL you are directed to.
 GO TO THIS URL and grant the permissions.
-Then, it will redirect you to a website that DOSEN’T EXIST, for example “https://localhost/callback/***”.
-Copy this URL and paste it into the correct spot in the program.
+Then, it will redirect you to a website with a textbox in the middle.
+Click the copy to clipboard button.
+Then, paste the URL into the correct spot in the program.
 Now the program will run.
 You do not have to do this step every time, only the first.